Small Law Firm Marketing

 Online Marketing Plan for Small Law Firms

-1. Build The Best Website You Can Build
+1. Start By Building The Best Website You Can

 One of the biggest mistakes I see often is people wanting to build a website quickly without any regard to SEO or thought given to conversions.
 If you take a shortcut on the foundation of your website you’re going to be re-doing it in the future.